MauricioMoldes/deploy_beacon_v2_reference_implementation/README.md

 The B2RI includes:

--Tools for loading metadata (including phenotypic data) and genomic variants (from a VCF file) into a database.
+ * Tools for loading metadata (including phenotypic data) and genomic variants (from a VCF file) into a database.
--A MongoDB database.
+ * A MongoDB database.
--The Beacon query engine (i.e., REST API).
+ * The Beacon query engine (i.e., REST API).
--An example dataset consisting of synthetic-data (CINECA synthetic cohort EUROPE UK1).
+ * An example dataset consisting of synthetic-data (CINECA synthetic cohort EUROPE UK1).

 The B2RI is conceived as a customizable local solution, delivered with a basic configuration.
 The software is written in Python, Perl and Bash and has a command-line interface (CLI) for control and operation.